LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 ### Option 2: import JavaScript

-If you're using a bundler such as [Webpack](https://webpack.js.org/), use the `import` syntax to import all components.
+If you're using a modern build tool like [Parcel](https://parceljs.org/) or [Webpack](https://webpack.js.org/), use the `import` syntax to import all components.
 To initialise them, use the `initAll` function:

 ```JS
 import { initAll } from 'lbh-frontend'